Victor-Morel/iSecChalmers/content/event/2023/2023-03-13-martti/index.md

 projects:
 ---

-[Martti Karvonen](https://mysite.science.uottawa.ca/mkarvone/)Martti Karvonen is a postdoc at the University of Ottawa.
+[Martti Karvonen](https://mysite.science.uottawa.ca/mkarvone/) is a postdoc at the University of Ottawa.
 His research interests include category theory and its applications to fields such as cryptography and quantum computing.